-For new teachers who are just figuring out how to prepare for a school year, professional development goals can help reaching a teaching goal a lot easier.
+For new teachers who are just figuring out how to prepare for a school year, professional development goals can help to reach a teaching goal a lot easier.
 Below you will find 9 professional development goals for teachers for a healthy work-life balance.

 9 Professional Development Goals for Teachers to Focus on